Indumatibv/Survey_Bot/README.md

 The PoC demonstrates a robust pipeline for:

-Multilingual voice input handling
+Multilingual voice input handling.

-Accurate transcription and translation
+Accurate transcription and translation.

-Semantic QA with structured answer mapping
+Semantic QA with structured answer mapping.

-Custom rule-based processing for real-world survey logic
+Custom rule-based processing for real-world survey logic.

 This lays a strong foundation for a scalable, AI-powered, real-time survey assistant.